Scientific machine learning

 Other structure-preserving SciML work

-The recent representative papers include: physics-assisted learning,2 dynamics learing for multiscale ODEs3 or large-scale PDEs,4 learning flow maps for multiscale Hamiltonians.5 Please refer to the following references for more details.
+The recent representative papers include: physics-assisted learning,2 dynamics learning for multiscale and/or stiff ODEs3 4 and large-scale PDEs,5 learning flow maps for multiscale Hamiltonians 6 and their applications.7 Please refer to the following references for more details.
 I plan to write more on this topic when I have time.

 -